FDio/csit/docs/report/introduction/methodology_reconf.rst

-While VPP takes some measures against the traffic being entirely stopped for a prolonged time, the immediate forwarding rate varies during the re-configuration, as some configurations steps need the active dataplane worker threads to be stopped temporarily.
+While VPP takes some measures against the traffic being entirely stopped for a prolonged time, the immediate forwarding rate varies during the re-configuration, as some configurations steps need the active data plane worker threads to be stopped temporarily.

 As the usual methods of measuring throughput need multiple trial measurements